Department of Philosophy

 The candidate for the degree of doctor of philosophy must pass two examinations.
 First, there is the Admission to Candidacy examination, which itself has two parts—a written general portion and a special oral portion.
 The written portion, normally taken in the spring term of the third year, is in the student's field of specialization.
 The oral portion tests the feasibility of the dissertation proposal and is normally taken in the fall term of the fourth year.
 Second, there is an oral defense of the completed dissertation.
 For further details on degree requirements, see the Graduate Degree Requirements section of this catalog.

 The department maintains close relations with the Department of Philosophy at Duke University.
-Graduate students in either institution may register for credit in graduate courses or seminars at the other institution for a nominal fee and without special matriculation.
+Graduate students in either institution may register for credit in graduate courses or seminars at the other institution and may have faculty from either on their dissertation committees.
 Library facilities are available to students at each institution.

 Courses for Graduate and Advanced Undergraduate Students